ramroomh/pubmed-screen/README.md

 $ source venv/bin/activate
 ```

-2) Install an editable version of the package with `pip`.
+2) Install an editable development version of the package with `pip`.

 ```
-$ pip3 install --editable .
+$ pip3 install --editable .[dev]
 ```

 3) Edit the `src/pubmed_screen/main.py` file to make changes.